MicroEJ/docs/VEEPortingGuide/sni.rst

    } point_t;

 To keep a reference to an instance of the struct, we typically use a handle: a 32-bit pointer stored as a ``jint``.
-Then, the handle is passed as a parameter to the different native methods that will use the object, either to manipulate directly the struct, or pass it as a parameter to another C (library) function.
+Then, the handle is passed as an argument to the different native methods that will use the object, either to manipulate directly the struct, or pass it as an argument to another C (library) function.

 .. code-block:: java

    package example.sni;

+   import ej.bon.Constants;
+   import ej.sni.SNI;

    class Point implements AutoCloseable {